c4r-io/gdrive-automation/README.md

 2. Send notifications as necessary.
 3. Log the change.

-#### Case 2d.
+### Case 3.
 Anything else.

-1. Revert the roadmap to match the tracker.
-2. Notify Hao of the discrepancy.
+1. Notify Hao of the discrepancy.
-3. Log the change.
+2. Log the discrepancy.